 I admit, I love the idea of the kid’s table.
 They get all the fun and whimsy and cool activities!
 Not to mention having a separate table allows the grown ups to have adult conversation and interaction.

-I’ve put together some cute inspiration and ideas for your kid’s Thanksgiving tablescape that will help keep them entertained.
+When you host Thanksgiving, use these ideas for your kid’s Thanksgiving tablescape that will help keep them entertained.
 You’ll be the coolest mom and hostess around!

 Friendsgiving Table for Kids